ssp21/ssp21-spec/ssp21.md

 beyond what was defined in the original specification.
 An example of such an extension would be role based access control (RBAC) permissions for a specific application protocol.
 The certificate format shall provide the ability to define extensions and define the required behavior when undefined extensions are encountered.

+Defining an additional certificate format does not preclude SSP21 from being extended in the future to use X.509.

 ### ICF Definition